|

 bad.

-this realization has been important
+This realization has been important

-to me, because i've always been very capable of dealing
+to me, because I've always been very capable of dealing

-with physical or uncontrollable adversity. when i've
+with physical or uncontrollable adversity.
+When I've

-had no job, i've gotten down to the business of getting
+had no job, I've gotten down to the business of getting

-i've budgeted my money and worked hard to get back on
+one, and I've been successful.
+When I've been broke, I've budgeted my money and worked hard to get back on

-track. when things have happened to me, i've dealt
+track.
+When things have happened to me, I've dealt

 with them.

-but the emotional adversity has taken
+But the emotional adversity has taken

 much longer to deal with, for it took me so long to find

-the source--myself. i believe that much of what bothers
+the source--myself.
+I believe that much of what bothers

 us in our lives, much of what we consider to be adversity